 You're in your 50s.
 It's the prime of your life -- or it should be.
 Don't let illness rob you of your health.

 Blood pressure.
 Untreated high blood pressure is an equal opportunity killer: It kills your heart, your brain, your eyes, and your kidneys.
 Don't let hypertension sneak up on you.
-Get the test.
-It's simple; it's cheap; and it's quick.
+Get your blood pressure checked.
+It's simple, it's cheap, and it's quick.

 Cholesterol profile.
 Do you have high cholesterol?
-Find out -- at least once every 5 years (more if you're at risk for a heart attack).
+Find out -- at least once every 4-6 years (or more frequently if you have high cholesterol and you're at risk for a heart attack).
 Controlling your cholesterol can add years to your life.

 Blood sugar.
 Untreated diabetes can destroy your health, causing heart disease, kidney failure, and blindness.
 Don't let it.
-Get a fasting blood sugar test at least once every 3 years and take control of diabetes early.
+Get a fasting blood sugar test or other screening test for diabetes or prediabetes at least once every 3 years, and take control of diabetes early.

 Looking for moles: Love your skin.
-Check your skin monthly for any unusual spots or moles.
-Be sure to ask your doctor to check your skin once a year, as well.
+Check your skin for any unusual spots or moles.
+Check with your doctor if you notice anything new or unusual.
+Have them check your skin regularly if you have had skin cancer.

 Protecting your eyes.
 Vision-robbing diseases become more common as you age.
-Be sure to get your eyes examined regularly -- every 2 years until age 60 and then yearly after that.
+Be sure to get your eyes examined regularly -- every 1 to 3 years until age 60, and then every year thereafter.
 Go more often if you have vision problems or risk factors for eye problems.

 Screening for Hepatitis C. The CDC recommends that anyone over the age of 18 get tested for hepatitis C. If you haven't been screened, you should consider having the test.